giorgossaridakis/reccurse/README.md

 compile with
 Make or sh ./build.sh

-the manual is not yet completed, I am working on it :)
+the manual is not yet completed, for any questions, please contact me.